pingidentity/pingidentity-devops-getting-started/docs/deployStandalone.md

 # Deploy a single Docker container

-Our single container examples are located in the [Docker standalone](../10-docker-standalone) directory.
+Our single container examples are located in the your local `${HOME}/projects/devops/pingidentity-devops-getting-started/10-docker-standalone` directory.

 ## What you'll do